Progressive Judaism embraces tradition and works to make it meaningful in contemporary life.

 Our prayers and rituals are essentially the same as other streams of Judaism.
 There may be adjustments according to what is meaningful to a community.
 Many Progressive synagogues use the vernacular as well as Hebrew.
 Shorter services are common and musical instruments may be played.

 Contrary to common misconception, Progressive Jews do not reject Jewish law, Shabbat observance, dietary laws or anything else.
 Progressive congregations have set aside Shabbat and festivals and holy days as sacred time.
 We re-interpret Torah to emphasise meaning for our lives today.
 We accept that this may include driving to synagogue on Shabbat or for other celebrations to make the time meaningful for us and our families.

 Jews-by-choice, those who convert to Judaism through a Progressive framework, undergo an 18-20 month period of learning, integration and personal reflection.
 As in other streams of Judaism, the process includes milah (for a man) and mikvah for women.

 Children of mixed marriages, including those whose father only is Jewish, may be accepted as Jewish but only if they have been raised Jewishly and are able to make an informed choice at the time of bar/bat mitzvah.

-You can read more about the principles of Progressive Judaism here or by searching Progressive Judaism in our online database.
+You can read more about the principles of Progressive Judaism here.